thaffenden/pkb/README.md

 You can see an example of the config file format in the [example.config.json](./schema/example.config.json) in the schema directory.
-Make sure you add the `$schema` directive to the top of your config file to for in editor assistance and descriptions of what fields are used for.
+Make sure you add the `$schema` keyword to the top of your config file to for in editor assistance and descriptions of what fields are used for.

 ### Expanding values in templates